LearnDeepMilwaukee/overview/README.md

 This repository is for documentation about the project as a whole.

-We encourage you to study the wiki in this repository and all of the documentation links in the other repositories.
+We encourage you to study [the wiki pages](https://github.com/LearnDeepMilwaukee/overview/wiki) in this repository and all of the documentation links in the other repositories.

 This project also has a chat room at https://gitter.im/LearnDeepMilwaukee